 • Needs trimming

-• Sensitive fluoride
+• Sensitive to fluoride

 5. Cast Iron Plant – Best Tough Plant For Low Oxygen Areas